peterdol/messagebird-azure-functions-binding/README.md

 ## Using the binding

 To use the binding, register a new developer account with https://messagebird.com.
-Put the sms webhook url (`https://rest.messagebird.com/messages`) in local.settings.json with the key `MessageBirdWebHookUrl`.
+Put the sms webhook url (`https://rest.messagebird.com/messages`) in local.settings.json (add this file to the ExampleCSharp project) with the key `MessageBirdWebHookUrl`.
 Put your API key in local.settings.json with the key `MessageBirdApiKey`.

+For more info see https://docs.microsoft.com/nl-nl/azure/azure-functions/functions-run-local.